-Fireball ISO is a VMWare virtual appliance that builds a bootable ISO image containing a stripped-down custom version of Gentoo Linux, focused on providing firewall and other services to a network.
-This image may be burned to a CD (where it may be called a LiveCD), allowing an otherwise unused, old computer to boot it and act as a network security device.
-The generated ISO can itself be used in a virtual machine, without needing to be burned to CD.
+Fireball ISO is a VMWare virtual appliance that builds a bootable ISO image containing a hardened, custom version of Gentoo Linux, focused on providing firewall and other services to a network.
+This image may be burned to a CD (where it may be called a LiveCD), allowing an otherwise unused, old computer to boot it and act as a network security device, or it can be used in a virtual machine.

 Even though this document is focused on using this product to generate a bootable firewall ISO, the product can be changed to perform any tasks for which a bootable (and potentially encrypted) Linux ISO makes sense.
 Perhaps it would be suitable for a secure cloud appliance.
 I would be very interested in the ideas everyone has - feel free to share through email or forum postings.

 When the 1.3 release came out more than three years ago, I had thought that it might be the last release; it can be easily updated and modified, and so it wouldn't get out of date as long as Gentoo was maintained.
 However, Gentoo has made some sigificant changes in the past few years, and I wanted to save new users from having to spend time making those changes.
 Also, I continue to tinker, and feel it's time to change the focus to a simpler system, with features removed that no one has expressed interest in (like gogoc IPv6 tunnels, DSL support, etc.), to be a bit more secure by default; should you need these or other features, documentation exists on the Internet and elsewhere, and I'm happy to help after your own best efforts.